codeschreiber/batch-image-compression/README.md

-# batch-image-compression
+# Linux - Bash - Batch image resize and compression

-Bash - batch image resize and compression
+resize image's and compress them on the rcursivly